Applies to England

 Sheffield primary care mental health transformation

 A collaboration between Sheffield Health and Social Care NHS Trust, Primary Care Sheffield, NHS Sheffield Clinical Commissioning Group, Sheffield City Council, Sheffield Mind and Rethink Mental Illness has created a responsive mental health service that has helped to reduce mental health inequalities and delivered person-centred care closer to home.
 These organisations came together with a pooled transformation budget to develop the primary care and mental health transformation programme.
 They adopted a novel approach to bring care closer to home, allowing the project to work closer with communities and tap into unmet demand.
-As a result, in some of the PCNs they doubled the mental health access rate for minority ethnic groups presenting to secondary care, increasing from 11.6% to 22%.
+As a result, in some of the primary care networks they doubled the mental health access rate for minority ethnic groups presenting to secondary care, increasing from 11.6% to 22%.

-As well as involving providers, the integrated care partnership should involve clinical and care professionals, including those working on the front-line in health and social care as they will have important expertise on how services can be constructed and successfully delivered.
+As well as involving providers, the ICP should involve clinical and care professionals, including those working on the front-line in health and social care as they will have important expertise on how services can be constructed and successfully delivered.
 To achieve this, they can work through the existing infrastructure that supports clinical and care leadership, to help ensure the widest possible range of clinical and social care leaders are able to contribute.

 Connections over coffee

-NHS Devon has a buddying scheme where 16 leaders from the voluntary and community sector link with 16 leaders from the wider system including the CCG, local authorities and NHS Trusts.
+NHS Devon has a buddying scheme where 16 leaders from the voluntary and community sector link with 16 leaders from the wider system including the CCG, local authorities and NHS trusts.
 They spend 12 months getting to know each other through 6 weekly phone calls or cups of tea and learn how their role fits into the overall care picture for Devon.
 It has facilitated those vital connections that help to reduce the invisible barrier that sometimes occurs between sectors.

-Local authority and integrated care board leaders
+Local authority and ICB leaders

-These directors and their teams also have multiple roles within integrated care systems, including as leaders at place, in supporting system aims and in helping to inform fulfilment of other legal duties.
-Integrated care partnerships should draw on their expertise and guidance, and involve them when considering other sources of relevant expertise, when preparing the integrated care strategy.
-In particular, directors of public health and their teams can provide expertise and guidance on how system partners can work together to improve health and care outcomes and experiences across the whole population.
+These directors and their teams also have multiple roles within ICSs, including as leaders at place, in supporting system aims and in helping to inform fulfilment of other legal duties.
+ICPs should draw on their expertise and guidance, and involve them when considering other sources of relevant expertise.
+In particular, directors of public health and their teams can provide expertise and guidance on how system partners can work together to improve physical and mental health and care outcomes and experiences across the whole population.

 While engagement with these individuals is important, it should not be seen as a proxy for the involvement of relevant providers, people who use services, or the wider workforce.

-Integrated care partnerships should involve representatives from these other services, and those who commission these services, in the production of the integrated care strategy to understand how these services can be better integrated with health and care services to achieve joined-up, person-centred care and preventative interventions for their population.
+ICPs should involve representatives from these other services, and those who commission these services, in the production of the integrated care strategy to understand how these services can be better integrated with health and care services to achieve joined-up, person-centred care and preventative interventions for their population.
 This should be inclusive of those providers in the VCSE or independent sector.

-In two-tier local authorities, district councils should be closely involved in the preparation of integrated care strategies – because they have a range of strategic and delivery responsibilities for services including housing, homelessness services, planning and spatial development, and leisure services.
+In 2-tier local authorities, district councils should be closely involved in the preparation of integrated care strategies – because they have a range of strategic and delivery responsibilities for services including housing, homelessness services, planning and spatial development, and leisure services.

 Improving population health programme in West Yorkshire

 West Yorkshire Health and Care Partnership’s ‘Improving Population Health Programme’ has an established partnership with the West Yorkshire Violence Reduction Unit since 2019.
 Working with public sector institutions and communities to help prevent and reduce violence with a particular focus on adversity, trauma, resilience, early intervention, education and partnership working.
-This programme brings together specialists from all sectors, including; health, law enforcement, local government, education, voluntary and community services and others to understand and tackle the root causes of violent crime, trauma and adversity.
+This programme brings together specialists from all sectors, including health, law enforcement, local government, education, voluntary and community services and others to understand and tackle the root causes of violent crime, trauma and adversity.

-Other partnerships and fora
+Other partnerships and forums